-One of the most noteworthy is the Bronx's Arthur Avenue, where another, more authentic Little Italy proves harder to get to for tourists but infinitely more rewarding to visit.
+One of the most noteworthy is the Bronx’s Arthur Avenue, where another, more authentic Little Italy is harder to get to for tourists but proves to be a more rewarding destination.

 It feels like home

 Christian Galliani is a first-generation American who was raised by Italian parents (his father’s family is from Milan; his mother’s from Piacenza) in the northern Manhattan neighborhood of Washington Heights.

 The neighborhood didn’t have much of an Italian-American community, and Galliani didn’t really feel like he fit in – until his family would head up to Arthur Avenue on weekends to stock up on cheese, wine, sausages and other tastes of home.